-Regulatory guidance emphasizes the importance of effective corporate governance and outlines expectations for both board members and senior management personnel.
-Specifically, interagency guidance identifies the board of directors as having the ultimate responsibility for the risks undertaken by an institution – including IRR and liquidity.
+Regulatory guidance states that the board of directors has the ultimate responsibility for the risks undertaken by an institution – including interest rate risk (IRR) and liquidity management.

 The board is typically made up of a diverse group of individuals from varying backgrounds and career paths.
 Unlike most positions within a financial institution, a board member does not necessarily come from a banking background.
 One board could easily include a local entrepreneur, a farmer, a financial planner, a retired financial institution CEO, and a local insurance agent; while another board could be comprised of almost all former bankers.
 It’s often the most differing group in a similar role across financial institutions – so, since one size does not fit all, how do you train directors for their position on the board?